On This Page

 Therapy involves practical problem-solving, but it’s more than that.
 One important thing that your therapist does is “hold space” for you.

-In a world where everyone is constantly trying to fix you, therapy can be that one sacred time and space where you can be exactly who you are.
+In a world where everyone is constantly trying to fix you, therapy can be the one sacred space where you can be exactly who you are.

 The best way to experience that healing space is to share a physical space with a therapist.
 But you can come pretty close by having a physical space in your home where you and your therapist interact visually and verbally in real time.
 In our opinion, nothing else really comes close.